rawankh98/Parking-Hunter/README.md

 ## Description

 Java Application; that solves the problem->People find some defficulties to park their cars in some regions such as DownTown .
-This Application, will allow users to view where there is free spaces.
+This Application, will allow users to view where there are free spaces.
 This will help decreasing traffic, and organizing parkings in this region

 [User Stories](https://trello.com/b/8xlDlkHO/parkinghunter)